Every January, I head to Florida.

-- One that Shawna K does is she tries to have alcoholic drinks that have calorie-free mixes in them.
+- Try to consume alcoholic drinks that have calorie-free mixes in them.
 By doing this, you decrease your calories from the alcoholic drink by about a half.
-The best drink that I had when I was in Miami was a pineapple infused vodka.
+The best drink that I had when I was in Miami was pineapple infused vodka.
 It was incredible.

 - When you head out of town, head to the gift shop or the local corner store and get some raw almonds.
-They are a nice light snack when traveling and they won’t pull you over in customs for having them if you end up bringing them back.
+They are a nice light snack when traveling.

-- Another one that I learned was try to have a glass of water after every alcoholic drink.
-This will hydrate you back up, fill you up, decrease the effects of the alcohol and decrease how much you end up drinking.
+- Try to have a glass of water after every alcoholic drink.
+This will rehydrate you, fill you up, decrease the effects of the alcohol and decrease how much you end up drinking.